-7 Tools for Visual Digital Note Taking
+7 Tools for Awesome Digital Visual Note-Taking

 At Ink Factory, we offer something called digital visual note-taking.
 All of our listening and drawing skills that we usually apply to marker and paper are instead manifested in digital programs like Adobe Photoshop.
 When we draw digitally, images can be projected huge above an audience as the image progresses or shared into remote webinar streams.
 Our clients have used our digital visual notes to support keynotes, webinars, panel discussions, capture audience feedback, and much more!